zeitgitter/zeitgitterd/doc/ServerOperation.md

 [GnuPG 1.4](https://www.gnupg.org/download/) needs to be used with the `---pgp2` option.

-## Obtaining `igitt` Timestamps
+## Obtaining `zeitgitter` Timestamps

 In theory, both tag or branch timestamps might be applicable.
 However, branch timestamps are recommended as follows:

-- For each `igitt` timestamping server nicknamed NICK, a branch called `NICK-timestamps` is created and used.
+- For each `zeitgitter` timestamping server nicknamed NICK, a branch called `NICK-timestamps` is created and used.
 - A branch timestamp is obtained in that branch.